rgalindo33/resume/content/index.md

 I am an open and friendly person, always willing to have fun and enjoy what I do.
 I am a teamwork enthusiastic and really enjoy pair programming with both more experienced and junior developers.

+I'm constantly working on improving my skills and workflow to become more productive as a programmer and as a team member.
+I also enjoy helping younger programmers and put extra effort in coaching and inspiring them, and setting good example.

 I hold a high standard of quality and style in everything that I do.

-I enjoy life outdoors with my family and we all engage in surfing, skateboard and other non-conventional activities
+I enjoy life outdoors with my family and we all engage in surfing, skateboard, snowboarding and other activities.

 <!-- <script src="//lightwidget.com/widgets/lightwidget.js"></script><iframe src="//lightwidget.com/widgets/e4d4c5d0cae75c608fa2b57c3e53a9a5.html" id="lightwidget_e4d4c5d0ca" name="lightwidget_e4d4c5d0ca"  scrolling="no" allowtransparency="true" class="lightwidget-widget" style="width: 100%; border: 0; overflow: hidden;"></iframe> -->